-Entitled “To Protect & Serve in the 21st Century: Building Bridges with Diverse Communities,” the overall goal was to equip law enforcement officers with the knowledge and tools to build stronger relationships with the diverse communities that they protect and serve.
-Over the course of the two days, local and national subject-matter experts presented on:
+Entitled “To Protect & Serve in the 21st Century: Building Bridges with Diverse Communities,” the overall goal was to equip law enforcement officers with the knowledge and skills to build stronger relationships with the diverse communities that they protect and serve.
+Local and national subject-matter experts presented on:

-- Delivering culturally competent and linguistically appropriate services.
+- Delivering culturally aware and linguistically appropriate services

-300 police officers representing 30 police jurisdictions and state agencies across five counties completed the “To Protect & Serve” trainings in February, March and April of 2015.
-Planning will begin soon for another series of trainings to be held in the spring of 2017, this time targeting a broader geographic audience.
-Stay tuned for details in the coming months.
+300 police officers from 30 police jurisdictions and state agencies across five counties completed this training in February, March and April of 2015.
+In March of 2017, 30 police officers in Lancaster County completed the training.